Answered By: William Gee Last Updated: Jan 08, 2019 Views: 391

 - We locate potential lenders and ask them to provide the material to Joyner Library for your use.

-- Your request is sent to a lending string of up to ten potential libraries.
-These usually are libraries with which we have special arrangements to provide materials to each other's patrons.
-Materials not owned by our preferred libraries are sought from other libraries, but they may not be as willing or able to loan to us.
+- Your request is sent to a lending string of up to 15 potential libraries.
+These usually are libraries with which we have special arrangements to provide materials to each other's patrons at minimum cost and quickly.
+Materials not owned by our preferred libraries are sought from other libraries, who may not be as willing or able to loan to us.

-- Each library is usually allowed multiple weekdays (up to four) to respond with a "yes" or "no" answer to our request.
-Most reply quickly, but others take several days to respond, especially if they have staff absent, etc.
+- Each library is usually allowed multiple weekdays (up to four; sometimes longer, sometimes shorter) to respond with a "yes" or "no" answer to our request.
+Most reply quickly, but others take several days to respond, especially if they have staff absent, their institution is on break, etc.

 - It then must either scan and send electronically, or package the item for mailing or shipping.

 - Due to the high cost of expedited shipping services like FedEx and UPS, few libraries use them to ship loaned materials.
 As fast and as reliable as the US Postal Service is, few libraries use its expedited delivery service for packages or pay first class postage to send packages to libraries.
-Most often, libraries use 'library rate' which is similar to 'media mail' if you have ever shipped books or media items -- it is a cheap service, but usually takes a week or longer.
+Most often, libraries use 'library rate' which is similar to 'media mail'.
 Materials borrowed from other countries may spend several weeks in shipping alone.

 - It also must update its request management system and check the item out on its circulation system.

-- If a lending library says no for whatever reason (checked out, lost, is non-circulating, etc.), the request is then sent to another library in the string until one agrees to provide it.
+- If a lending library says no for whatever reason (checked out, lost, is non-circulating, rare, fragile, etc.), the request is then sent to another library in the string until one agrees to provide it.
 If all libraries in the lending string respond "no" it comes back to the ILL staff at Joyner for review.
-If the citation is verified and other libraries are located, your request is sent back off and repeats the above steps.
+If the citation is verified and other libraries are located, your request is sent back off and repeats the above steps until we have filled the request or exhausted possible lenders.

 - Once your request item is sent to us by the lending library, Joyner's staff must again process it.